01 of 13

-Gardening a Road Side Slope
+Gardening a Roadside Slope

 It's lovely to have a house that is situated on a hill, overlooking the landscape, but that sometimes means your yard slopes down to the road.
 This gives you the effect of a hell strip in your front yard.
 As with any other slope, you need tough plants that won't require a lot of grooming.
 Shrubs and evergreen are ideal for this situation.
-You don't want to completely obscure the view at the side of the road, so fill in the front section with lower growing perennials that will not need frequent division, such as hosta and ferns.Continue to 8 of 13 below.
+Since you don't want to completely obscure the view at the side of the road, fill in the front section with lower growing perennials that will not need frequent division, such as hosta and ferns.Continue to 8 of 13 below.

 08 of 13